 Justin is a partner in the Litigation Practice Group.
 He assists businesses, institutions and individuals in identifying and managing litigation risk, resolving disputes and achieving their objectives.
-Justin navigates challenges on behalf of his clients in both state and federal courts in Pennsylvania and Maryland.
+Justin navigates challenges on behalf of his clients in both state and federal courts in Pennsylvania, Maryland and the District of Columbia.
 Based on his strong local connections, he regularly serves as local counsel to assist attorneys in successfully navigating courts in the region.
 He also serves as outside general counsel to many small and midsize businesses in the region.

 Justin focuses his practice in the areas of commercial litigation, real estate litigation, fiduciary litigation and banking litigation.
 Justin also routinely advises food & agribusiness clients relative to dispute resolution and risk management.